How I use SmartVideo in a lightbox?

 There are two suggested ways to get SmartVideo working inside a lightbox.

-1. Use a WordPress Media Library video and let SmartVideo auto-convert it (easiest method)
+Use a WordPress Media Library video and let SmartVideo auto-convert it (easiest method -- requires the Media Library auto-convert setting enabled in the plugin, see Option 1 below)

 Option 1: Auto-convert a WordPress Media Library video

-Most lightbox/fancybox plugins for WordPress allow you to use a video from YouTube, Vimeo, or a publicly hosted URL ending with a video file format (e.g. “.mp4”).
+Most lightbox/fancybox plugins for WordPress allow you to use a video from a publicly hosted URL ending in a video file format (e.g. “.mp4”), or from your WordPress Media Library.

 If you want to use a video stored in your WordPress Media Library, make sure this setting is toggled on in the SmartVideo plugin: